Szaary/Netcode/README.md

 # Netcode

-Basic Example how to connect games to Steam, Epic and Gog Stores.
+Basic Example how to connect games to Steam.

 https://docs-multiplayer.unity3d.com/